ilyagerner/pandas/README.md

 ![Meme](https://i.imgflip.com/2xhjll.jpg)

 ## What are we going to cover?
+Rather than focus on statistical rigour, we'll first work through the practical aspects of data wrangling in Python.
+Then we'll discuss some of the pitfalls inherent in trying to draw conclusions from the messy world.
+All through out, we'll be working with a dataset that's relevant to anyone concerned about justice, public safety, and racial equality.

 ## What dataset are we using?
-We'll be using the Maryland subset of the [Stanford Open Policing Project](https://openpolicing.stanford.edu) dataset, made available under the Open Data Commons Attribution License.
+We'll be using a modified version of the Maryland subset of the [Stanford Open Policing Project](https://openpolicing.stanford.edu) dataset, made available under the Open Data Commons Attribution License.

 ## How do I download the dataset and the associated jupyter notebooks?
 There are three equally valid ways to get the data: